sriram0424/ECE51216-Project/README.md

     - **python sat_test_script.py**
     <br>

-    Note: In order to use the benchmark script, the following parameters need to be updated in the script. test_folder = 'UUF50.218.1000'   # Your test CNF folder  <br> correct_result = 'SAT'           # Expected result for all test files  <br> test_solver = 'sat_solver_h_MOM.py'  <br>
+    Note: In order to use the benchmark script, the following parameters need to be updated in the script.  <br> test_folder = 'UUF50.218.1000'   # Your test CNF folder  <br> correct_result = 'SAT'           # Expected result for all test files  <br> test_solver = 'sat_solver_h_MOM.py'  <br>